springdo/blog-entries/event-storming.md

 * How do you stop yourself recreating your problems?
 Watch out for the Dungeon Master....
   1. Diverstify the people in the room
   2. Keep your events at a business level
+* Think you've got the whole flow mapped out?
+Then identify Happy / Sads. or Value Gotten / Missing.
+Uncovering these in the flow will identify more new ground unexplored.
+Eg Purchase complete = happy for customer but cost time etc for back end fullfilment.
+* Hold off making decisions until you've modelled enough.
+Eg seat / reservation.
+A reservation may not contain a seat but you'll only know by further modelling the system.

 #### Sorting the Wall (Big Picture Flavour ES)